genomicsclass/leanpub/manuscript/factor_analysis.md

 ## [2,] -0.4    -0.5 -0.4 0.3  0.3      0.4
 ```

-As expected, the first factor is close to a constant and will help explain the observed correlation across all subjects, while the second is a factor that differs between STEM and humanities and [CHECK]
+As expected, the first factor is close to a constant and will help explain the observed correlation across all subjects, while the second is a factor that differs between STEM and humanities.
 We can use these estimateS in the model:

 {$$}
 Y_{ij} = \alpha_{i,1} \hat{W}_{1,j} + \alpha_{i,2} \hat{W}_{2,j} + \varepsilon_{ij}